Installing Linux in Docker

 保持同步: 如果你打算使用已有的 GNU/Linux 平台, 请确保它是 64 位版本.

-Download Docker from website according to your host operating system, then install Docker with default settings.
+Download Docker from this website according to your host operating system, then install Docker with default settings.
 Reboot the system if necessary.
 If your operating system can not meet the requirement of installing Docker, please upgrade your operating system.
 Do not install Docker Toolbox instead.
 It seems not very stable in Windows since it is based on VirtualBox.

 Dockerfile